 At Lawton Stables, riders of all abilities enjoy one hour Western style trail rides meandering through the Sea Pines Forest Preserve where the Lowcountry’s natural wildlife abounds.
 From the majestic Snowy Egret to the famous Yellow Bellied Slider usually seen sunning themselves on the banks of the lagoons along with the occasional alligator, a wide variety of birds and four legged animals can be spotted in their natural habitat.
 The horses are gentle and the guides are friendly and knowledgeable.
 Truly a happy place for the entire family.
 Book online at www.lawtonstables.com or call 843-671-2586 for this unique nature based tour.

 Meander the pristine waterways and inlets off Hilton Head Island and the rivers surrounding Bluffton in your personal kayak.
 Canoe and kayak rentals and instruction are available for those who want to explore the Island’s creeks, marshes and inlets along Calibogue Sound.
-Outside Hilton Head offers a year-round kayaking school led by an expert staff of ACA Certified instructors, as well as guided tours and day and overnight trips to destinations such as Cumberland and Pritchards Islands.
+Outside Hilton Head offers a year-round kayaking school led by an expert staff of ACA Certified instructors, as well as guided tours.
 Lucky Hilton Head Island kayaking enthusiasts might even catch a glimpse of a bottle nose dolphin during their ocean outing.

 Get in touch with your wildlife-loving side at a Hilton Head nature preserve.
 Visit the Newhall Audubon Nature Preserve and view the natural flora and fauna of the Island, or discover wildlife at Pinckney Island Nature Preserve, a former lookout used by early settlers.
 Walk the last remaining tract of undisturbed land on Hilton Head Island at Sea Pines Forest Preserve, explore a 4,000-year-old Indian Shell Ring, or visit one of many registered South Carolina historic sites designated by the National Register of Historic Places.
 For more information, check out our listing of Hilton Head Nature Tours.